develop

 If the new feature will be used in a context of sub-triggers, in addition to the above steps, the following modifications/additions need to be done:

-• In cohere_core/controller/phasing.py, Rec.init function, create_feat_objects sub-function, add the new feature object, created the same way as shrink_wrap_obj, and other features.
+• In cohere_core/controller/phasing.py, 'init_iter_loop' function, add the new feature object, under comment: ' # create the trgger/sub-trigger objects' created using constructor factory, the same way as shrink_wrap_obj, and other features.

 • In cohere_core/controller/phasing.py, Rec class add the trigger function.
 The code inside should call the trigger on the feature object with args.

-The easiest way to implement the feature is to copy one already implemented and modify.
+Note: The easiest way to implement the feature is to copy one already implemented and modify following the recipe above.

-The algorithm sequence defines functions executed during modulus projection and during modulus.
+The algorithm sequence defines functions executed during modulus projection and during modulus stages.
 Adding new algorithm requires the following steps:

-• In cohere_core/controller/phasing.py, Rec constructor, insert a new function name to the self.iter_functions list in the correct order.
+• In cohere_core/controller/phasing.py, Rec constructor, insert a new function name, implementation of the new algorithm, to the self.iter_functions list in the correct order.

 • In cohere_core/controller/phasing.py, Rec class add the new algorithm function(s).